Hereditary calcium disorders: CASR, GNA11, AP2S1 sequencing

 FHH is mainly classified into three different types depending on the genetic cause.
-FHH type 1 is the most common type of FHH and is caused by changes (also known as pathogenic variants or mutations) in the CASR gene.
-The protein made from the CaSR gene, the calcium-sensing receptor (CaSR protein), monitors and regulates the level of calcium in the blood.
+FHH type 1 is the most common type of FHH and is caused by loss-of-function variants in the CASR gene.
+The protein made from the CASR gene, the calcium-sensing receptor, monitors and regulates the level of calcium in the blood.
 FHH type 2 is caused by changes in the GNA11 gene, and FHH type 3 is caused by changes in the AP2S1 gene.
 All three types of FHH are inherited in an autosomal dominant manner.
 In rare cases, FHH may be caused when a person's immune system mistakenly makes antibodies that attack the CaSR protein.
 The autoimmune form of FHH is not known to be caused by changes in a specific gene.

 Genetics - Molecular Pathology